- Cost – £250.00 (including VAT)

 William Merrin (Swansea University) ‘Weaponizing Reality: Trump, Fake News, Russian Disinformation Warfare and the legacy of Baudrillard’

-[Author of Baudrillard and the Media: A Critical Introduction (Polity), Jean Baudrillard: Fatal Theories (Routledge), and Digital War: A Critical Introduction (Routledge)]
+[Author of Baudrillard and the Media: A Critical Introduction (Polity), Jean Baudrillard: Fatal Theories (Routledge), Media Studies 2.0 (Routledge) and Digital War: A Critical Introduction (Routledge)]

 Richard G Smith (Swansea University) International Journal of Baudrillard Studies Lecture on ‘Baudrillard’s Photographic Theory’

-[Editor of the International Journal of Baudrillard Studies, his books include: Jean Baudrillard: Fatal Theories (Routledge), The Baudrillard Dictionary (Edinburgh University Press), Jean Baudrillard: From Hyperreality to Disappearance, Uncollected Interviews (Edinburgh University Press), and Jean Baudrillard: The Disappearance of Culture, Uncollected Interviews (Edinburgh University Press)]
+[Editor of the International Journal of Baudrillard Studies, his books include: Jean Baudrillard: Fatal Theories (Routledge), The Baudrillard Dictionary (Edinburgh University Press), Jean Baudrillard: From Hyperreality to Disappearance, Uncollected Interviews (Edinburgh University Press), Jean Baudrillard: The Disappearance of Culture, Uncollected Interviews (Edinburgh University Press), and Jean Baudrillard: penser à voix haute, entretiens 1968–2008 (‘Perspectives critiques’ Presses Universitaires de France).
+He is currently completing many more books on Baudrillard, including: Jean Baudrillard: The Missing Pieces, Uncollected Writings and Photographs (Edinburgh University Press), Jean Baudrillard: Untranslated German Interviews (Seagull Books) [3 volumes], Jean Baudrillard: Untranslated French Interviews (Seagull Books) [3 volumes], and Collecting Baudrillard (Delere Press, Singapore).]

-[Please Note: We are currently working to predict the Conference Budget.
-Given the number of delegates wishing to attend and present papers up to 2 more major Keynote Speakers are expected to feature at the Conference and will be announced here shortly]
+[Please Note: More keynote speakers are expected to feature at the Conference and will be announced here shortly]

 Special Conference Guest: